Unity-Technologies/ml-agents/docs/Basic-Guide.md

 1. Launch Unity
 2. On the Projects dialog, choose the **Open** option at the top of the window.
-3. Using the file dialog that opens, locate the `UnitySDK` folder within the ML-Agents toolkit project and click **Open**.
+3. Using the file dialog that opens, locate the `Project` folder within the ML-Agents toolkit project and click **Open**.
 4. Go to **Edit** > **Project Settings** > **Player**
 5. For **each** of the platforms you target (**PC, Mac and Linux Standalone**,